-- Objective: To improve the Bureau of Alcohol and Drug Abuse's in-house system for tracking documentation received from DUI assessment and treatment service providers (concerning consumers who have completed the requirements to receive a shorter license suspension time.) - Strategy: The BADA will facilitate the development of a database program into which all information received from DUI assessment and treatment service providers will be entered.
+Goal: To improve BADA's in-house system for tracking documentation received from DUI assessment and treatment service providers regarding completion requirements for license suspension time.

+Strategy: The BADA will facilitate the development of a database program into which all information received from DUI assessment and treatment service providers will be entered.
 Additionally, each step of the in-house process will be entered including the date the information is received, all steps involved in the in-house processing of the information and the date forwarded to the Highway Patrol, Division of Public Safety.
-One staff member will be in charge of the data input; however, the remaining staff will be able to review the information on their computers to answer telephone inquiries from individuals requesting the status of their information. - Indicator: Summary by the Bureau of Alcohol and Drug Abuse on improvements made to this tracking system.
+One staff member will be in charge of the data input; however, the remaining staff will be able to review the information on their computers to answer telephone inquiries from individuals requesting the status of their information.

+Indicator: Summary by the Bureau of Alcohol and Drug Abuse on improvements made to this tracking system.